espiem/Quartz/content/z_mechanics/PF2e Mechanics_1.5_09122024/Reference/Feats/After You.md

 * * *

 You allow your foes to make the first move in a show of incredible confidence.
 You don't roll initiative; instead you voluntarily go last.
-You gain [[Feat_Feature Effects/Effect_ Panache|Panache]].
+You gain [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Feat_Feature Effects/Effect_ Panache|Panache]].
 If more than one character uses this ability or another ability to go last, use the normal rules for resolving a tie: NPCs and monsters act before PCs, and within those groups, the creatures can choose whichever order they want.

 *Source: Pathfinder Player Core 2*
 *ORC*